shravanasati/animeviz/README.md

 The application employs the `flask-limiter` library to rate limit all incoming requests.
 During development phase, `memory` backend is suggested to be used.

+Add this line to the `credentials.env` file too.
 ```
 FLASK_LIMITER_STORAGE_URI=memory://
 ```